 When I'm not working, I can be found wandering the trails around Bellingham with my husband and dog, eating donuts in Canada, kayaking in the bay, gluing pieces of wood together and calling it art, or making a total mess in my tiny kitchen cooking and baking gluten-free deliciousness.

 As a therapist, consultant, and trainer I strive to be collaborative and strengths-based, while still providing enough structure and direction to keep us moving.
-I specialize in evidence-based child and adolescent Anxiety prevention and Pediatric OCD treatment, and in multi-tiered school discipline and school mental health program development, training, and evaluation.
+I specialize in evidence-based child and adolescent Anxiety prevention & treatment, youth substance use prevention, and in multi-tiered school discipline and school mental health program development, training, and evaluation.

 I strive to